DelphiCoder/Commit_Icons/README.md

 # Git Commit Icons

-These are just some handy icons I have come across from time to time to give some graphic impact to my commit messages.
+These are just some handy icons that I find useful to attach to Git commit messages that can add some graphic impact.

 -Doug